Bridging Prediction and Intervention Problems in Social Systems: Introduction

 \subsection{Scope}

 We focus on prediction-based interventions in social systems, specifically automated decision systems used for institutional decisions that impact human well-being and opportunity.
 These systems predict (latent or future) outcomes to support decision-making.
 Certainly, there are many different sociotechnical arenas where predictions impact individuals, beyond our focus on ADS in consequential social systems: such as online platforms, management of complex systems, or social media.
 In comparison to these other venues, for example, we focus on the introduction of ADS into existing social processes: decision-makers interact with the algorithm's recommendations and have agency to act, while decision subjects can only respond, appeal, or contest them.
-Typically, there are far fewer decision-makers than decision subjects, as seen in examples like teachers and students or doctors and patients. as such, the users of ADS products we consider for this paper are institutional decision makers rather than individual consumers.
-In our context of study, the algorithm is operationalizing a \textit{policy change within an institutional context} -- at times, mediated or defined by a broader societal or government policy, but not necessarily so.
+Typically, there are far fewer decision-makers than decision subjects, as seen in examples like teachers and students or doctors and patients.
+The \textit{users} of ADS products are \textit{institutional decision makers} rather than individual consumers.
+Often institutions adopt ADS to operationalize a broader policy change, potentially mediated or defined by a broader societal or government policy, but not necessarily so.

 The framework we present is agnostic to the specific computational modeling approach used to generate predictions, whether through classical machine learning models or generative AI approaches.
 At a time when generative AI and foundation models dominate public discourse surrounding regulation and accountability, we recognize that these systems raise fundamental design challenges and that responsible deployment remains unresolved.
 However, the insights from this paper apply broadly to any predictive system used in institutional decision-making contexts, and we believe these findings to be relevant regardless of changing trends to the involved prediction method.